-This homemade pepperoni pizza recipe is made with a from scratch crispy crust, pizza sauce and classic combination of cheese and pepperoni.
-Both kid and adult approved!
+This homemade pepperoni pizza recipe is made with fresh dough, pizza sauce and classic combination of cheese and pepperoni.
+Chewy, gooey and a favorite!

 This post may contain affiliate links.
 Read disclosure policy.